MilenTecle/human-body-quiz/README.md

    - [Github](https://github.com/) - Is where the projects code is stored after being pushed.
    - [Google Fonts](https://fonts.google.com/) - Was used to import fonts to the page.
    - [Responsinator](http://www.responsinator.com/) - Was also used to ensure that the website is responsive on diffrerent devices.
-   - [TinyPNG](https://tinypng.com/)- Was used to reduce the file size and keep the image quality.
+   - [TinyPNG](https://tinypng.com/) - Was used to reduce the file size and keep the image quality.
    - [WEBP Converter](https://cloudconvert.com/webp-converter) - Also used to reduce the file size and keep the image quality.
-   - [W3C](https://www.w3.org/)- Was used for HTML and CSS Validation.
+   - [W3C](https://www.w3.org/) - Was used for HTML and CSS Validation.
-   - [JS-hint]()- Was used for Javascript Validation.
+   - [JS-hint](https://jshint.com/) - Was used for Javascript Validation.

 ## Known bugs
 No known bugs.